Navid200/xDrip/docs/G6-Recommended-Settings.md

-## G6 (or Dex1) or G7 Recommended Settings
+## G6 (or Dex1) or G7 xDrip Recommended Settings
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> G6 recommended settings

-Dexcom G6, Dexcom One or G7 recommended settings
+xDrip Dexcom G6, Dexcom One or G7 recommended settings

-These are the recommended G6 settings.
+These are the recommended G6, Dexcom ONE or G7 settings when using xDrip as a collector.
 Click/tap on the hyperlinks to see the details.
 After a fresh install of xDrip, running the source wizard will result in these same settings.
 If you see a discrepancy, please let me know.

 * You should use an xDrip [version](./xDrip-Version.md) not older than the current stable release.
 Please [update](./Updates.md) accordingly.